cosee/native_image_cropper/CONTRIBUTING.md

   very helpful in quickly identifying problems.
 - **Additional information**: Provide any other context or information that might be relevant.
 This could include error logs, console output, or conditions under which the bug does not occur.

+## Request a feature

+When requesting a feature, please use the provided [template](.github/ISSUE_TEMPLATE/feature-request.yml) to ensure that all necessary information is included.
+This template is designed to guide you in articulating your suggestion clearly and effectively.

+- **Clearly articulate your request**: Provide a clear and concise description of your request, including how it would improve the plugin.
+- **Explain use cases**: Share specific scenarios where your request would be useful.
+- **Be open to feedback**: Encourage discussion and be willing to refine your r.

 ---